-Roles and responsi Roles and responsibilities, ensuring independence Apprentice ensures assignments are completed in a timely manner. progresses through requirements of the standard and successfully completes the mandated qualification.
-Independent Assessor carries out independent assessment of the apprentice and makes final decision on whether the apprentice meets the knowledge, skills and behaviours set out in the standard holds an accounting qualification equivalent to, or higher than the level for this apprenticeship marks the test and conducts the structured interview and Employer recommends an overall ensures that the apprentice is given the necessary support. makes decision on whether or not the apprentice moves through the gateway to EPA uses performance management process and regular one to one to discuss progress and provide feedback and guide development takes part in regular check points between the employer and training provider.
+Roles and responsibilities, ensuring independence

+Apprentice ensures assignments are completed in a timely manner progresses through requirements of the standard and successfully completes the mandated qualification.
+Independent Assessor carries out independent assessment of the apprentice and makes final decision on whether the apprentice meets the knowledge, skills and behaviours set out in the standard holds at least a Level 2 accounting or finance qualification marks the test and conducts the structured interview and recommends an overall Fail, Pass, or Distinction.
+Employer ensures that the apprentice is given the necessary support makes decision on whether or not the apprentice moves through the gateway to EPA uses performance management process and regular one to one to discuss progress and provide feedback and guide development takes part in regular check points between the employer and training provider.
 Training provider registered on the Education and Skills Funding Agency's (ESFA) Register of Apprenticeship Training Providers (RoATP) provides off-the-job element of on-programme learning manages administration, preparation, operation and invigilation of the mandatory qualification's assessment.
 EPAO registers on the ESFA's RoEPAO develops and delivers the EPA according to the requirements set out in this EPA plan develops the detailed criteria for grading the assessment methods and overall grade develops tools for collecting and measuring evidence recruits and trains independent assessors ensures effective quality assurance and quality control procedures that support fair, reliable and consistent assessments across organisation and over time accountable for quality assurance of the end-point assessment as described in the assessment plan conforms to the requirements of the EQA provider.